Anti-POSCO movement: Key phases

 The resistance unfolded over several years, marked by significant events and escalations.
 Following the formation of the PPSS in August-September 2005, the movement steadily gained momentum.
-Tensions were high, and one notable early incident occurred on November 29, 2007, with allegations of a bombing of peaceful protesters' tents by government forces at Balitutha.
+One notable early incident occurred on November 29, 2007, with allegations of a bombing of peaceful protesters' tents by government forces at Balitutha.
 This was followed by a major rally on April 1, 2008, at Balitutha, where protesters led by Abhay Sahu defied prohibitory orders.

 In 2010, a central government committee, known as the Meena Gupta Committee, reviewed the project and highlighted concerns regarding the implementation of the Forest Rights Act and the project's environmental impact.
 Despite these concerns, the Ministry of Environment and Forests (MoEF) granted conditional environmental and forest clearances on January 31 and May 2, 2011, respectively.
 These clearances became subject to legal challenges.
 A significant turning point came on March 30, 2012, when the National Green Tribunal (NGT) suspended the environmental clearance granted to the project, citing an inadequate assessment of potential environmental impacts.

 The situation on the ground remained volatile.
 In April 2013, violence escalated with reports of a bomb explosion that killed four anti-POSCO protesters during attempts by the administration to acquire land.
 Subsequently, on May 28, 2013, the NGT again intervened to halt land acquisition activities for POSCO due to the lack of a valid environmental clearance.
 In an attempt to move forward, POSCO scaled down its planned capacity from 12 MTPA to 8 MTPA in 2013.
 However, the resistance continued, leading to decision by POSCO to suspend project before scrapping it completely.